Head-twitch response: Mechanisms

 The HTR produced by serotonergic psychedelics, which act as non-selective serotonin receptor agonists, appears to be mediated specifically by agonism of the serotonin 5-HT_{2A} receptor.
 Selective and non-selective serotonin 5-HT_{2A} antagonists, like volinanserin (M100907), can block production of the HTR by serotonergic psychedelics.
 Similarly, the HTR of psychedelics is absent in serotonin 5-HT_{2A} receptor knockout mice.
 Restoration of the serotonin 5-HT_{2A} receptor to cortical neurons in these knockout mice can restore the HTR.
-The intracellular signaling cascade activated by the serotonin 5-HT_{2A} to produce the HTR appears to be the G_{q} pathway.
-However, the cascades have not been conclusively determined, and other pathways, such as the G_{s} and β-arrestin2 pathways, have also been implicated in other studies.
+The intracellular signaling cascade activated by the serotonin 5-HT_{2A} receptor to produce the HTR appears to be the G_{q} pathway.
+Relatedly, there are robust correlations between serotonin 5-HT_{2A} receptor G_{q} efficacy and magnitude of the HTR among psychedelic drugs.
+However, the responsible cascades have not been definitively elucidated, and other pathways, such as the G_{s} and β-arrestin2 pathways, have also been implicated in other studies.

 The HTR is mediated by central serotonin 5-HT_{2A} receptor activation.
 Hence, if a given serotonin 5-HT_{2A} receptor agonist produces the HTR, this can be considered evidence that the drug is able to cross the blood–brain barrier and exert central effects.
 Activation of serotonin 5-HT_{2A} receptors in the medial prefrontal cortex (mPFC), with layer V pyramidal neurons especially implicated and with subsequent release of glutamate in this area, may be the origin of the HTR.
 However, other brain areas have also been independently implicated.
+For example, local injection of serotonergic psychedelics into the claustrum produces wet dog shakes (i.e., the HTR) in rats as well.
 Serotonin 5-HT_{2A} and metabotropic glutamate mGlu_{2} receptor heterodimeric complexes may or may not be important for induction of the HTR by psychedelics, with research findings in this area being conflicting.
+Subsequent research by Bryan L. Roth and colleagues found no evidence for direction interaction of the serotonin 5-HT_{2A} receptor and the metabotropic glutamate mGlu_{2} receptor in vitro or in vivo.

 The HTR is said to resemble a strong pinna reflex involving the whole head.
 The pinna reflex can be elicited by tactile stimulation, for example stimulation of the ear by a fine hair.
 In the case of the HTR however, the reflex occurs without tactile stimulation.
 The HTR induced by the serotonin precursor 5-hydroxytryptophan (5-HTP) has been found to be sensitive to environmental interference by background noise and can be prevented by local anesthesia of the pinna (outer part of the ear).
 These findings suggest that the HTR might be due specifically to disturbances of auditory sensory processing, although more research is needed to confirm this possibility.